spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-customer-account-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure the audit logs data is expanded by the current logged in customer data.
+Find the logs under the configured log file paths and make sure the audit logs data is expanded by customer email and customer reference from the current request.

 {% endinfo_block %}